-Trial (NCT) Study Design & Location N Treatment Inclusion & Exclusion Criteria Key Outcomes PIONEER- HCM NCT02842242 Heitner 2021 Phase II open-label, MC, pilot study Location: U.S. N=21 Patients ages 18-70 with symptomatic HCM and LVOT obstruction Cohort A: Mavacamten 10 to 20 mg/d, without background medications Cohort B: Mavacamten 2 to 5 mg/d, with β- blockers allowed 12-week treatment Inclusion Criteria Diagnosed with HCM, with LV wall thickness ≥15 mm at time of initial diagnosis or ≥13 mm with a positive family history of HCM Age 18-70 BMI 18-37 kg/m2 Documented LVEF ≥55% at the screening visit as determined by the investigator and the investigational site's echocardiography laboratory Resting LVOT gradient ≥30 mm Hg and post-exercise peak LVOT gradient ≥50 mm Hg NYHA functional class II or higher Exclusion Criteria History of sustained V-tach or syncope with exercise Active infection Persistent AF or AF at screening or history of paroxysmal AF with resting rate document > 100 bpm within 1 year of screening Has QTc Fridericia (QTcF) > 500 ms, or any other ECG abnormality considered by the investigator to pose a risk to subject safety Aortic stenosis or fixed subaortic obstruction History of btructive coronary artery disease Part A: Ongoing therapy with beta blockers, calcium channel blockers, or disopyramide Part B: Ongoing therapy with calcium channel blockers or disopyramide Prior treatment with cardiotoxic agents such as doxorubicin or similar, or current treatment with antiarrhythmic drugs that have negative inotropic activity, Primary: Change in postexercise peak LVOT gradient from baseline to Week 12 Secondary: Change in dyspnea symptom score from baseline to week 12 Change in LVEF 2D and 3D, global longitudinal strain, and LV fractional shortening from baseline to week 12 Change in postexercise peak LVOT gradient from week 12 to week 16 Change in pVO2 and VE/VCO2 from baseline to week 12 Plasma PK profile of mavacamten (16 weeks) Proportion of subjects achieving an LVOT gradient response of postexercise peak gradient <30 mm Hg (12 weeks)
+Trial (NCT) Study Design & Location N Treatment Inclusion & Exclusion Criteria Key Outcomes PIONEER- HCM NCT02842242 Heitner 2021 Phase II open-label, MC, pilot study Location: U.S. N=21 Patients ages 18-70 with symptomatic HCM and LVOT obstruction Cohort A: Mavacamten 10 to 20 mg/d, without background medications Cohort B: Mavacamten 2 to 5 mg/d, with β- blockers allowed 12-week treatment Inclusion Criteria Diagnosed with HCM, with LV wall thickness ≥15 mm at time of initial diagnosis or ≥13 mm with a positive family history of HCM Age 18-70 BMI 18-37 kg/m2 Documented LVEF ≥55% at the screening visit as determined by the investigator and the investigational site's echocardiography laboratory Resting LVOT gradient ≥30 mm Hg and post-exercise peak LVOT gradient ≥50 mm Hg NYHA functional class II or higher Exclusion Criteria History of sustained V-tach or syncope with exercise Active infection Persistent AF or AF at screening or history of paroxysmal AF with resting rate document > 100 bpm within 1 year of screening Has QTc Fridericia (QTcF) > 500 ms, or any other ECG abnormality considered by the investigator to pose a risk to subject safety Aortic stenosis or fixed subaortic obstruction History of LV systolic dysfunction (LVEF < 45%) at any time during their clinical course History of obstructive coronary artery disease Part B: Ongoing therapy with beta blockers, calcium channel blockers, or disopyramide Prior treatment with cardiotoxic agents such as doxorubicin or similar, or current treatment with antiarrhythmic drugs that have negative inotropic activity, e.g., flecainide or propafenone.
+Primary: Change in post-exercise peak LVOT gradient from baseline to Week 12 Secondary: Change in dyspnea symptom score from baseline to week 12 Change in LVEF 2D and 3D, global longitudinal strain, and LV fractional shortening from baseline to week 12 Change in post-exercise peak LVOT gradient from week 12 to week 16 Change in pVO2 and VE/VCO2 from baseline to week 12 Plasma PK profile of mavacamten (16 weeks) Proportion of subjects achieving an LVOT gradient response of post-exercise peak gradient <30 mm Hg (12 weeks)